25Ericcheong/go-fundamentals/README.md

 - When attempting to access a value, the `map` returns 2 values.
 First would ne the value that corresponds to the key amd the second is a `boolean` that indicates if the key was found successfully.
 - Interestingly, do not need to ensure pointers for `map` type.
 Because, a map value is a pointer to a runtime.hmap structure.
 As such, we should never initialize an empty map variable like this `var m map[string]string`.
 Instead, we can initialize an empty map like this `var dictionary = map[string]string{}` or with the `make` like this `var dictionary = make(map[string]string)`.
 This prevent a runtime panic as we will create an empty `hash map`.

+### Dependency Injection

+- Helps with testing and allows us to write general-purpose functions.
+Worth noting that the `Writer` interface will be seen quite regularly.
+It is a great general purpose interface for "put this data somewhere".

 ## About Tests

 ### Go Hello World